andrewcooke/choochoo/docs/fit-files.md

 Details of parsing the data are done lazily wherever possible.
-So if a program only wants to read a certain kind of message it does not have to do teh work of decoding all the other message types.
+So if a program only wants to read a certain kind of message it does not have to do the work of decoding all the other message types.

 The code is validated against the examples provided in the ANT SDK and has the following known limtations: